 Aside from their law-enforcement role, police in Japan also serve a community role.
 In cities especially, if you need directions then you can pop into a Koban (police box) and ask for directions, which they will gladly offer using probably using a map.

 Koban are easily identified as "Koban" will be written in Romaji and they always have a red light above the entrance.

 Pop your head around the door and try saying: "Sumimasen, michi o oshiete kudasai?" ("Excuse me, please can you tell me the way?")

 The police officer probably won't speak English, but they will be used to Japanese people regularly asking for directions, and they will quickly pull out a local area street map, often pasted onto a large board for ease of reference.

-Pre-Plan Key Travel Connections and Book Accommodation
+Pre-plan Key Travel Connections

-No, you think you know what a big train station looks like, but in Japan they can be MASSIVE!
-They sprawl underground, sometimes on multiple levels – making navigating your way around them even more challenging.
+No, you think you know what a big train station looks like, but in Japan they can be massive.
+They sprawl underground, sometimes on multiple levels, making navigating your way around them even more challenging.